cartoonist/pystream-protobuf/README.md

 ## More features

+### Optional GZip Compression
+The streams encoded by [Stream library](https://github.com/vgteam/stream) is GZip compressed.
+The compression can be disabled by passing `gzip=False` when opening an stream.

 ### Buffered write
 By default, all protobuf message objects provided on each call are written in a group of messages (see [Stream library](https://github.com/vgteam/stream) for